ArduPilot/ardupilot_wiki/common/source/docs/common-rc-transmitter-flight-mode-configuration.rst

-If you want to just support three modes (using a three position switch) then you would configure the transmitter to produce PWM pulse widths of 1165, 1425, and 1815 microseconds for the respective switch positions.
+If you want to just support three modes (using a three position switch) then you would configure the transmitter to produce PWM pulse widths of 1165, 1425, and 1815 us for the respective switch positions.

-If you want to support 6 modes then the transmitter will need to emit PWM widths of around 1165, 1295, 1425, 1555, 1685, and 1815 milliseconds.
+If you want to support 6 modes then the transmitter will need to emit PWM widths of around 1165, 1295, 1425, 1555, 1685, and 1815 us.
 Typically this is achieved by configuring the transmitter to mix a two position switch and a three position switch (giving 6 modes in total).
 You can also do this with an analog dial if one is available, but it’s hard to reliably turn a dial to just the right position for six